Expand To Show Full Article

 With its beautifully carved pillars, the architecture of Bulnath Temple resembles that of Hindu temples.
 Intricately carved limestone walls delight a lot of tourists with their designs.
 The ceilings and pillars of the temple are adorned with Hindu mythology stories and figurines.
 This temple also has marble flooring brought down from Rajasthan, which enhances its aesthetics.

-Babulnath Temple: Things to do
+Babulnath Mandir: Things to do

 Babulnath Temple in Mumbai attracts devotees from all over the world who offer flowers and milk to Shiva.
 You are expected to dress modestly and follow the instructions.
 Elderly people can use the lift service.